AS324HdM/my-next-meeting-skill/README.md

 Reads your next appointment from nextcloud calendar

 ## About
-Answers with you next appointment it reads from you private nextcloud calendar
+Answers with your next appointment, it reads from your private NextCloud calendar

 ## Examples
 * "When is my next meeting"